House prices in Luton

 Based on 6,068 sales recorded in the last three years (HM Land Registry).

-The median home in Luton has sold for £300,000 over the last three years — broadly in line with the ~£290,000 England & Wales average.
-The average (£339,025) and median are close, so prices here are fairly evenly spread rather than skewed by a few outliers.
+The average house price in Luton over the last three years is £339,025, with a median sold price of £300,000 — broadly in line with the ~£290,000 England & Wales norm.
+The mean and median are close, so prices here are fairly evenly spread rather than skewed by a few outliers.
 That's drawn from 6,068 recorded sales — a liquid, actively-traded local market.

 Luton price trend